Clogogo/hyperskill.org-Java/Simple Chatty Bot (Java)/Simple Chatty Bot (Java)/task/src/bot/readme.md

-Stage #2: How old are you?
+Stage #3: Let’s count!

 Description

-At this stage, you will introduce yourself to the bot.
-He will greet you by your name and then try to guess your age using arithmetic operations.
+At this stage, you will program the bot to count from 0 to any positive number you entered.

-Your program must print the following lines:

-Hello!
-My name is Aid.
-I was created in 2018.
-Please, remind me your name.
-What a great name you have, {yourName}!
-Let me guess your age.
-Enter remainders of dividing your age by 3, 5 and 7.
-Your age is 22; that's a good time to start programming!
-You may change the name and the creation year of your bot if you want.

-Instead of {yourName}, the bot must print your name entered from the standard input.
-Instead of {yourAge}, the bot must determine your age according to the following formula:

-age = ((age % 3) * 70 + (age % 5) * 21 + (age % 7) * 15) % 105
-Here is an example of a dialogue with the bot.
+Here is an example of a dialogue with the new version of the bot.
 Input lines are started with ">" symbol.
-You do not need to read this symbol.

 Hello!
 My name is Aid.
 I was created in 2018.
 Please, remind me your name.
-> Max
+> Max​​​​​​​
 What a great name you have, Max!
 Let me guess your age.
 Say me remainders of dividing your age by 3, 5 and 7.
 > 1 2 1
 Your age is 22; that's a good time to start programming!
+Now I will prove to you that I can count to any number you want.
+> 5
+0!
+1!
+2!
+3!
+4!
+5!
+Completed, have a nice day!
+Note, each number starts with a new line, and after a number, the bot should print the exclamation mark.
+Do not output any extra characters in these lines with numbers.

 Use the provided template to simplify your work.
-You can change the text, but not the number of printed lines.
+You can change the text if you want, but be especially careful with counting numbers.